brentgroves/repsys/development/status/is_projects/is_projects.md

 Good Morning Christian and Kevin,

 This is a revised project summary and timeline for the Automated Report System, Tool Management System, and Tool Tracker MES IS projects I am working on.
 If it meets the approval of Kevin Young I would like to add this timetable and summary, or a curtailed version, to the Structures IT Meeting document.
+Thank you.

 ## IS Project Summary